 While I was at Denison E. "S." Griffith became very important to me, and introduced me to birds I'd never bothered to know about.
 I was charmed, but I sat on this for years.
 In about 2019 I painted him a grouse, then a woodcock ... you see where this is going.
 I did not want to stop.
 On one hand, I simply enjoyed painting things for him.
 On the other, the birds themselves were a joy to paint and learn about, with fantastic textures and visual appeal.
 And they came with such an interesting cross-section of other enthusiasts.

 Once I started up an instagram, it became pretty clear that the people who love the birds love art involving the birds.
 I had a round of prints made at Robin Imaging in Cincinnati, and to my great pleasure, people were willing to buy them.
 It tickles me afresh to this day when people express an interest in owning my art.
 Yet, for reasons of cost, inconvenience, and time, I do not sell much.

 I have illustrated an article in Project Upland, contributed to Denison Magazine, and have just begun to seek an agent for my novel, Smoking.
 I digitize stuff for the John Miller Burnam Classics Library, and I teach Ancient Greek and Latin at UC.

-I have a weird, unnecessary crush on Richard Nixon.
+I have a mystical, terrible, moony-eyed, complicated, desperate crush on Richard Nixon.

 This seems to exhaust relevant surface-level information about me.
 If you want to know anything else, you can write me an e-mail or a letter.
 Thanks for stopping by!